vitiral/artifact/README.md

 ```
 and follow any directions it tells you to.

-# Ultra Simple Example
+# Ultra Simple Tutorial
 > **For a full tutorial, install rsk and run `rsk tutorial`**

-If I was writing a hello world program in python and wanted to track requirements,
+If I was writing a "hello world" program in python and wanted to track requirements,
 this would be the process.

  1. `mkdir` and `cd`to an empty folder